minprog/cs50x-1718-1819/sections/05 BS Tree/BS-Tree.md

 ## Specification

 - Implement the function `insert`.
-The function should be implemented such that the tree remains sorted at all times.
-For any node with `key_value` v, all nodes in the left sub-tree should have a smaller key_value`, and all nodes in the right sub-tree should have a bigger value.
+The function should be implemented such that the tree remains sorted at all times: For any node with `key_value` v, all nodes in the left sub-tree should have a smaller key_value`, and all nodes in the right sub-tree should have a bigger value.
-- Adapt the `main` function in such a way that it creates a tree from the values in `array`, using the `insert` function.

 If you constructed the tree correctly, it should look something like this: